 Keeping your geriatric cats properly hydrated is very important.
 As in their younger stages, your geriatric cat will still love fresh (moving) water.
 Keep wide, large water dishes available, and change the water regularly to keep your cat interested.
 Cats who don’t get sufficient water most commonly develop urinary tract infections and other health problems.
 If you want to really encourage your geriatric cat to keep drinking adequate amounts of water, try an electric water fountain if you have not already.
 It will keep the water circulating and tempting to your cat.

 Comfort for Your Geriatric Cat

-Because of muscle tone loss and arthritis, your cat will most likely to prefer sleeping on something other than a hard surface in their geriatric stage even if their favorite spot has been a hard surface by a window or heater.
+Because of muscle tone loss and arthritis, your cat will most likely prefer sleeping on something other than a hard surface in their geriatric stage, even if their favorite spot has been a hard surface by a window or heater.
 Try adding cushioning or providing a softer bed in a more accessible spot.
-Continue to encourage a bit of daily exercise as well as improved muscle tone will make sleeping more comfortable.
+Continuing to encourage a bit of daily exercise and improved muscle tone will make sleeping more comfortable.

 Structural House Changes

 As with senior cats, geriatric cats might require household changes such as a softer bed mentioned above.
 You might also need more matting throughout the house to help your cat with their footing.
 Night lights might be used for walking around at night.
 You might need mattress covers in case your cat has an accident at night.

 Exercise is still an important part of your cat’s health during these geriatric years, but it may be much harder now for your cat if they have arthritis or a chronic condition.
 Talk to your Harmony vet about the exercise needs of your particular cat to feel confident about the amount and nature of the exercise.